Devil Hopping

 Devil Hopping is the fourth studio album from British indie band Inspiral Carpets, released on 7 March 1994 via Mute Records.
-The single version of "I Want You" features vocals by Mark E. Smith of The Fall.
+The single version of "I Want You" features vocals by Mark E. Smith of the Fall.
 Mute dropped the band after the release of Devil Hopping.

 The title of the album came from producer Pascal Gabriel's pronunciation of the word "developing."

 Critical reception

-The Chicago Tribune wrote that "with driving guitars and Martin Walsh's booming bass lines, Devil Hopping edges toward a punchier rock sound."
+The Chicago Tribune wrote that "with driving guitars and Martyn Walsh's booming bass lines, Devil Hopping edges toward a punchier rock sound."
 Trouser Press wrote that "the nearly lifeless music is at best self-parodic; the lyrics are hopelessly trite."